 My favorite place to look for yearbook theme ideas is Pinterest.
-For those of you who haven’t heard about Pinterest, it’s an online inspiration board where people curate images and ideas onto pin boards.
-You can search by keyword and find ‘pins’ and also look at boards that have collections of what you are looking for.
-You can also browse categories.
-The best categories for finding inspiration for your yearbook themes are: illustrations & posters, design, quotes, popular and film, and music & books.
+To be honest, I might be a pinning junkie as I have boards for everything from recipes to cleaning supplies, but legit it’s a great place to find yearbook theme ideas.
+The best categories to search for to find inspiration for your yearbook themes are: illustrations & posters, design, quotes, popular and film, and music & books.
 TreeRing has many yearbook related boards to get you inspired.

 A great place to find yearbook theme ideas is in magazines.
 Sometimes the cover, advertisements or an article can inspire ideas.
 Browse the magazine stand and look at titles that are new to you – you might find a visual theme or a conceptual theme idea.
 Some good magazines to browse are Lucky, Glamour, Rolling Stone, Esquire, HGTV.
 Not only can you pick out themes from magazines, you can also find lots of page layout ideas.

 Looking at book covers can spark lots of ideas.
 Browse books online (Amazon.com, BarnesandNoble.com) and look at different covers.
 Look at bestsellers, children’s books, arts & photography.
 Read the titles – sometimes they can be themes too.

 Stop pinching yourself.
 You’re not dreaming.
 This exists.
 We built it for our schools, but decided to share it with everyone.
 So, go ahead: Check out our Yearbook Theme Generator.
 It’s so good you probably won’t need the rest of this list.